 Once you have done that, you can see the settings by visiting this page: http://www.yoursite.com/wp-admin/maint/repair.php

-Remember, the user does not need to be logged in to access this functionality when this define is set.
-This is because its main intent is to repair a corrupted database, Users can often not login when the database is corrupt.
-So once you are done repairing and optimizing your database, make sure to remove this from your wp-config.php.
+Note: the user does not need to be logged in to access the database repair page.
+Once you are done repairing and optimizing your database, make sure to remove this code from your wp-config.php.

 <?php